The Creativity of Text-to-Image Generation: The Human Creativity of Text-to-Image Generation

 \subsection{Product: The Digital Image}

-Text-based generative art has made significant advances in 2021.
-State-of-the-art text-based generative systems are able to generate images of high aesthetic quality, especially if prompt modifiers are being used to boost the quality of the image (c.f.
-Figure \ref{fig:examples1} and \cite{chilton}).
+Text-to-image generation with the aim of synthesizing digital art has made significant advances in 2021.
+The state-of-the-art of text-to-image generation systems are able to synthesize images of high aesthetic quality, especially if prompt modifiers are being used to alter the style or boost the quality of the image (c.f.
+Figure \ref{fig:examples1} and~\cite{chilton,modifiers}).
 From the product-based perspective of creativity, the resulting images are, of course, creative in themselves.
-But, as exemplified in Section \ref{sec:edgecase}, the images may not be the fruit of the human's creativity.
-Instead, the images are a result of computational creativity \cite{ComputationalCreativity.pdf}.
+But, as exemplified in Section \ref{sec:edgecase}, the images may not be the fruit of human creativity.
+Instead, the images are a result of computational creativity~\cite{ComputationalCreativity.pdf}.

-Today's text-based artworks are often not perfect, especially if human anatomy and faces are depicted.
+Today's artworks created with text-to-image synthesis are still not perfect, especially if human anatomy and faces are depicted.
 Additional post-processing steps are often necessary in these cases (e.g., to correct the eyes of human subjects).
-But it can be expected that we will, in the near future, no longer be able to tell text-based generative artworks apart from creations made by humans (e.g., see \cite{passed-uncanny-valley}).
-Therefore, text-based generative artworks (i.e., the ``product'' of AI-based systems) are an imperfect measure for the human creativity in this case.
-Instead of looking at the image as creative artifact, we need to turn to the other three P in Rhodes's model (person, process, and press) to assess the extent of human creativity involved in text-based generative art.
+But it can be expected that we will, in the near future, no longer be able to tell text-to-image artworks apart from creations made by humans \cite{passed-uncanny-valley}.
+Therefore, text-to-image artworks (i.e., the ``product'' of text-to-image generation systems) are an imperfect measure for human creativity.
+Instead of looking at the image as creative artifact, we need to turn to the other three~P in Rhodes' model (person, process, and press) to assess the extent of human creativity involved in text-to-image generation.